Galveston Island State Park

-Galveston Island State Park is a Texas state park located on western Galveston Island in Galveston County, on the western Gulf Coast in Texas.
+Galveston Island State Park is a 2013.1 acres state park located on western Galveston Island in Galveston County, on the western Gulf Coast in Texas, United States.
+The park opened in 1975 and is managed by the Texas Parks and Wildlife Department.

 Geography

-The park protects 2013.1 acre of dunes, estuaries, wetlands, brackish ponds, and beaches.
-It was established in 1975.
-It is adjacent to the city of Galveston.
+The park protects dunes, estuaries, wetlands, brackish ponds, and beaches.
+It was established in 1975 and lies within the City of Galveston.

 Coastal dune habitat in the park.